Finding Legal Help

 - the petitioner has been convicted in separate criminal episodes of:

-- three or more crimes of which two are class A misdemeanors;
+- three or more crimes (other than drug possession) of which two are class A misdemeanors;

-- four or more crimes of which three are class B misdemeanors; or
+- four or more crimes (other than drug possession) of which three are class B misdemeanors;

-- five or more crimes of any degree other than infractions and the traffic offenses identified in Section 77-40-102.
+- five or more crimes of any degree (other than drug possession);

 A criminal episode is defined in Section 76-1-401.
 Also, the following time periods must have passed from the date the petitioner was convicted or released from incarceration, probation or parole, whichever occurred last: